knative/docs/docs/eventing/README.md

 Knative Eventing is designed around the following goals:

-1. Knative Eventing services are loosely coupled.
-These services can be developed and deployed independently on, and across a variety of platforms (for example Kubernetes, VMs, SaaS or FaaS).
+1. The Knative Eventing resources are loosely coupled.
+These resources can be developed and deployed independently on, and across a variety of platforms (for example Kubernetes, VMs, SaaS or FaaS).
 1. Event producers and event consumers are independent.
 Any producer (or